google/copybara/docs/reference.md

 url|`string`<br><p>Indicates the URL of the git repository</p>
 ref|`string`<br><p>Represents the default reference that will be used for reading the revision from the git repository.
 For example: 'master'</p>
 submodules|`string`<br><p>Download submodules.
 Valid values: NO, YES, RECURSIVE.</p>
+include_branch_commit_logs|`boolean`<br><p>Whether to include raw logs of branch commits in the migrated change message.
+This setting *only* affects merge commits.
+Because the logs are raw, this does not filter out commit authors.</p>

 <a id="git.mirror" aria-hidden="true"></a>